apolloraines/LoreTokens/live_use/NOVA_COMPLETE_EXPLANATION.md

 ## 7. Nova as the Origin Story for SAIQL and LoreTokens

 Nova is not just a trading AI that happens to use SAIQL and LoreTokens – she is the **reason they exist**.
-In the process of trying to make one AI trade better, faster, and safer, we accidentally built something bigger than “just Nova”: an AI-native database engine (SAIQL), a new index (QIPI v2), a dedicated agent memory engine (LoreCore), and a semantic compression layer (LoreTokens) that turned out to be generally useful far beyond crypto.
+In the process of trying to make one AI trade better, faster, and safer, we accidentally built something far bigger than “just Nova”: an AI-native database engine (SAIQL), a new index (QIPI v2), a dedicated agent memory engine (LoreCore), and a semantic compression layer (LoreTokens) that turned out to be needed far beyond crypto.

 Early versions of Nova were built on top of conventional databases, log systems, and time-series tools.
 Once she began: